• Skip to content

 People who are new to a church want to connect with the church family and need help learning how to establish friendships.

-Providing an inviting experience, and friendly first-time contacts are what makes people feel welcomed.
+Providing an inviting experience and friendly first-time contacts are what make people feel welcome.

 2. Church Members